archesproject/arches-docs/docs/administering/resource-instance-lifecycles.rst

 Resource Instance Lifecycles
 ############################

-Resource Instance Lifecycles provide a way to manage the state of resources instance records in an Arches instance.
+Resource Instance Lifecycles are a data management feature introduced in Arches version 8.
+They provide a way to manage the state of resources instance records in an Arches instance.

 Overview
 --------